wlaurance/geo-octo-intro/exam2.md

 and temperature of lava, effusive vs. explosive release (gas content), relative slope, height (relief) of each volcano and an example of where in the world you would find each.
+   * Sheild Volcano - The tallest volcanoes ~9km, small slope.
+Mt.
+     Kilimanjaro and in Hawaii.
+Low viscosity (Mafic) lava.
+Higher temp.
+Sheilds have a central caldera where lava flows from and flank eruptions on its sides'.
+The new lava flow adds to the height.
+Typically a basaltic flow.
+More effusive.

+   * Stratovolcano - ~3km height, steep slope.
+Mt.
+Fuji, Mt.
+Vesuvius and Mt.
+Shasta.
+High viscosity (Falsic) lava.
+More of a andesitic flow, rhyoltic dome or spire.
+Has crater in the center.
+Layers of pyroclast, flank vents and domes on the sides.
+Sills and dikes, and lava flows.
+Felsic to intermediate composition.
+More explosive

 2. List and completely describe five volcanic hazards.
    * Lava Flows => streams of molten rock, slow in speed, intermediate